jeremyfix/deeplearning-lectures/Webpage/00-pytorch-fashionMnist.md

 mymachine:~:mylogin$ ./port_forward.sh ..... -p 6006
 ```

-And then start a browser on your laptopt and log to
+And then raise up a browser and go to
-<http://localhost:6006> .
+[http://localhost:6006](http://localhost:6006) .
 Once this is done, you will be able to monitor
-your metrics in the browser while the training are running.
+your metrics in the browser while the training is running.

 You can now run several experiments, monitor them and get a copy of the
 best models.
 A handy bash command to run several experiments is given